andraugust/andraugust.github.io/bellman.md

 ### Threes: How to Play

 Threes is a dice game played by two or more people.
-The first player rolls five dice and takes the ones they want to keep, then they roll again and continue taking dice until they've collected them all.
-The player's score is the sum of their dice, with threes counting as _zero_.
-The second player rolls the same way.
-Whoever has the lowest score wins.

-You're supposed to take at least one dice per roll, but if you roll all high dice (like all fives and sixes) you can choose to re-roll with the consequence of having to take _at least two_ on the next roll.

-Unfortunately you can't accumulate re-rolls (for example by take no-dice multiple times), and you can't re-roll the last die---you have to take it.
-An example game is worked out at the bottom of the page.
+The goal is to roll the dice and collect the lowest numbers, where three counts as zero.
+You're supposed to take at least one dice per roll, but if you roll all high numbers (like all fives and sixes) you can choose to re-roll them with the consequence of taking at least _two_ dice on the next roll.
+You can't accumulate re-rolls (for example by take no-dice multiple times), and you can't re-roll the last die—you have to take it.
+An example game is at the bottom of the page.

 ### Backward Induction